LoveBio/fimep/README.md

-# FIMEP - For Integration of Multiple Effector Prediction
+# fimep

-FIMEP is an ensemble deep learning-based predictor package designed to predict effectors from individual kingdoms such as bacteria, fungi, oomycete, as well as all the kingdoms at the same time.
+**fimep** is an ensemble deep learning-based predictor package designed to predict effectors from individual kingdoms such as bacteria, fungi, oomycete, as well as all the kingdoms at the same time.
 It integrates outputs from kingdom-specific prediction programs and applies a deep learning model to make classification.